kasir-barati/awesome-js-ts/cypress/README.md

     // THE CORRECT WAY
     cy.get('.selector', { timeout: 1000 }).should('be.visible');
     ```
-  - Use `Cypress.$` if you wanna skip this builtin functionality.
+  - Use `Cypress.$` if you wanna skip this built-in functionality.

 ## `cy.contains()`

 - Look elements up by their content.
 - E.g. `cy.get('main').contains('New Post')` finds an element within `main` element containing the text 'New Post'.
-- In case you're app is multilingual.
+- In case you're app is multilingual you probably need to do a bit [more work](https://stackoverflow.com/a/60091081/8784518) or some other tricks.
+My point is that you need to take that into account.

 # Assertion

 - Commands that enable you to describe the desired state of your application.
-  - Ensure your element has a specific attribute.
   ```ts
   cy.get(':checkbox').should('be.disabled');
   cy.get('form').should('have.class', 'form-horizontal');